-The Dallas City Attorney's office designates Assistant City Attorneys as Community Prosecutors and pairs them with state-certified Code Officers from the Department of Code Compliance.
-The Community Prosecutors and Code Inspectors are assigned to neighborhoods throughout the City of Dallas and have offices in their assigned neighborhoods.
+The Dallas City Attorney's office designates Assistant City Attorneys as Community Prosecutors and pairs them with state-certified Code Officers from the Department of Code Compliance and Fire Inspectors from Dallas Fire-Rescue.
+The Community Prosecution Teams are assigned to neighborhoods throughout the City of Dallas and have offices in their assigned neighborhoods.

-The Dallas Community Prosecution Team (CP Team) partners with other City Departments in order to strategically attack blight and havens for criminal activity.
-Community Prosecutors regularly organize and implement inspections of bars and dance clubs by city and state inspectors; refer tax-delinquent, nuisance properties for foreclosure; and manage the City's participation in urban renewal programs including the Texas Nation Guard's Operation Crackdown Program and the U.S. Marshals’ Operation Goodwill Program.
-Additionally, the CP Team assists with vacant property closures, the cleaning of empty lots, and sign and lighting sweeps.
+Community prosecutors partner with other City Departments in order to strategically attack blight and havens for criminal activity.
+Community Prosecutors regularly organize and implement inspections by city and state inspectors; refer tax-delinquent, nuisance properties for foreclosure; and manage the City's participation in urban renewal programs including the Texas Nation Guard's Operation Crackdown Program and the U.S. Marshals Operation Goodwill Program.
+Additionally, community prosecutors assist with facilitating vacant property closures, the cleaning of empty lots, and sign and lighting sweeps.